Ameni-BenJeddou/Phoenix-games-backend-publishing-pltform-trial/To_Gabriel.md

 * Case of invalid User Id in the command
 * What should we do in the case of correct command but properties that do not exist (accept the command and add the property or count the command as invalid) will send an email tomorrow to inquire.

-Since these are things that are handled in the resource I will write integration tests for that regard.

 ### Refactoring
 I was on the bus and i realized: why am i giving the endpoint the responsibility of calling the specific service function This is the responsibility of the service, and it should be handled accordingly.